Bowl of Dublin Coddle

 3. Pierce Sausages all over with a fork (if you know they will exude fat, some sausages exude none).
 Place them in the skillet with about 1/4 inch of Water.
 Bring to a boil and hold at a light boil, tumbling the sausages now and then until the water has evaporated and the Sausages start to fry.
 If needed, add some of the bacon fat.
 Fry until lightly browned all over.
 Remove from the pan, cut them into lengths between 1 and 1-1/2 inches or as desired (some recipes leave them whole, but that would be disastrous for buffet service).

 4. Drain Potatoes.
 Place All Ingredients in a suitable stew pot (for stovetop) or in a heavy Dutch oven (for oven).
 Bring to a boil and cover tightly.
-Simmer very slowly until potatoes are quite tender (20 to 30 minutes on stovetop) or in the oven (see Note-6).
+Coddle (simmer very slowly) until potatoes are quite tender (20 to 30 minutes on stovetop) - more in the oven (see Note-6).

 5. Serve with Irish soda bread and Guinness.
 This dish reheats very well, if you use the right potatoes.